Vim can write buffer contents to files using the following command:

 This saves the current buffer content into the specified path, then updates the buffer to reflect the filename.

-Saving Buffers to Files
+Saving Ranges to Files

 Although not particularly useful in most cases, it is still useful to note that ranges can be applied to saving files.